 Paul D. Cullen, Sr. serves as outside Litigation Counsel to the Owner Operator Independent Drivers Association, Inc. Mr. Cullen has represented the association and its members for thirty years in a variety of matters including numerous class-action suits in state and federal courts under the federal Truth-in-Leasing regulations and the U.S. Constitution.
-Mr. Cullen has successfully challenged the State of Alabama’s discriminatory marker fee on trucks under the Commerce Clause resulting in a recovery of over $70 million for motor carriers and their drivers.
+He successfully challenged the State of Alabama’s discriminatory marker fee on trucks under the Commerce Clause resulting in a recovery of over $70 million for motor carriers and their drivers.
 Mr. Cullen has also successfully challenged discriminatory enforcement practices against out-of-state drivers by the Tennessee Public Service Commission also under the Commerce Clause.
-He has been involved in numerous administrative and judicial proceedings challenging state and federal enforcement actions under the Administrative Procedures Act, the U.S. Constitution and 42 U.S. C. § 1983.
+He has been involved in numerous administrative and judicial proceedings challenging state and federal enforcement actions under the Administrative Procedures Act, the U.S. Constitution, and 42 U.S. C. § 1983.

 Since entering the practice of law in 1965, Mr. Cullen has been substantially engaged as counsel in over 100 decisions published on Westlaw.
 Selected cases include:

 - Fred Weaver, Jr. and Owner-Operator Independent Drivers Assn., Inc., v.
 Federal Motor Carrier Safety Administration, et al., 744 F.3d 142, 143-44 (D.C.
 Cir.
 2014)

 - Owner-Operator Indep.
 Drivers Ass’n, Inc. v.
 Federal Motor Carrier Safety Administration, 656 F.3d 580 (7th Cir.
 2011) (vacated final agency rule mandating the use of electric-on-board records on commercial vehicles).